 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The District's investment in MOSIP is rated AAAm and the District's investments in commercial paper was rated P1 by Moody's Investors Service.
+The District's investment in MOSIP and MOCAAT are rated AAAm.